Estimated Time: Two 6 months Building Season, From May to October.

-Prerequisites: Participants applying for the Foreman Certification must of completed our Journeyman program, or have 3 years experience in building.
+Prerequisites: Participants applying for the Foreman Certification must have completed our Journeyman program, or have 3 years experience in building.
 One year in natural building or more, and at least one year in conventional building or more.
 The applicant will need to pass a comprehensive test and provide references if the journeyman program was completed somewhere else.
 If the applicant completed a similar program somewhere else they will need to have received similar experience in the skill set mentioned in our journeyman program.
 If they have not completed these skill sets, or fail the comprehensive test, they will be required to complete our journeyman program.
 This may be done in a shorter time frame, depending on the applicant, and their skill level.
 The minimum will be 6 months.

-Description: Once accepted into the Foreman Certification program the participant will spend the first 6 month as a Journeyman, continuing to work directly under the General Contractor.
-The participant will continue to develop the skills needed to master the craft of building a cottage to completion.
-They will continue to work with the foundation crew, the carpenters, the plumber, the electrician, the plaster crew, the roofers, and the Master Natural Builders.
-After the 6 months as a Journeyman is complete, the participant will spend the next 6 months as a Foreman in training.
-The participant will be given more responsibilities and expected to perform all tasks quickly, professionally, and accurately.
+Description: Once accepted into the Foreman Certification program the the participant will continue to develop the skills needed to master the craft of building a cottage to completion.
+They will continue to work with the foundation crew, the carpenters, the plumber, the electrician, the plaster crew, the roofer’s, and the Master Natural Builders.
+The participant will be given more responsibilities and will be expected to perform all tasks quickly, professionally, and accurately.
 The participants in this certification will need to master finishes, including trim, cabinets, window installation, finish plumbing, and finish electrical.
 They will need to begin mastering the art of plastering and natural finishes.
 They will continue to draw 3D and 2D plans.
 They will learn what it takes to pass plans through a building department when building a home to code.
 At the completion of this certification there will be a written test, an oral exam, a presentation, and the participant must have completed one project from beginning to end.
 After receiving the certification as a Journeyman, the graduate should expect to receive a pay rate between $20 to $25 an hour, depending on how self sufficient they are.